 Total Cost of Attendance

-For graduate students, TCU tuition and fees totaled $32,268 in 2021/22.
-The average cost for tuition for graduate school at a private institution in the United States is much lower, at $19,493.
+For graduate students, TCU tuition and fees total $35,724 in 2023-24.
+The average cost for tuition for graduate school at a private institution in the United States is much lower, at $23,130 per year.
 There are graduate loans available to help with these costs.

 Cost per Credit Hour

 Some students opt to attend Texas Christian University part-time.
-In this case, they pay TCU tuition on a per-credit-hour basis of $1,790.
+In this case, they pay TCU tuition on a per-credit-hour basis of $1,870 on average.
 You may also be eligible to take out student loans as a part-time student.

 Campus Housing Expenses